UK stands with Ukraine, says David Lammy ahead of Trump-Putin summit

 The Foreign Secretary spoke with his Ukrainian counterpart Andrii Sybiha on Friday and “reiterated” the UK Government’s “commitment to work with the US and Ukraine to secure a just and lasting peace”.

-Mr Trump and Russian president Mr Putin are flying to Anchorage, Alaska, where they will meet to discuss ending more than three years of fighting in eastern Europe, which began after Russian forces invaded Ukraine in February 2022.
+Mr Trump and Russian President Mr Putin flew to Anchorage, Alaska, on Friday where they will discuss ending more than three years of fighting in eastern Europe, which began after Russian forces invaded Ukraine in February 2022.

 Writing on X, Mr Lammy said: “The UK stands with Ukraine on what will be an important day for the future of Ukraine and Euro-Atlantic security.